Podarcis carbonelli: Behaviour

 Carbonell's wall lizard is often seen on dry banks where it may be present in large numbers.
 It takes refuge in cracks and among tree roots.

 Diet

 P. carbonelli feeds mainly on arthropods but, particularly on the Berlenga Islands, also consumes snails.

 Reproduction

 P. carbonelli is oviparous.
 In central Portugal there is usually one clutch of two eggs each year, but in the Berlengas, several clutches of up to four eggs are laid.
 These take ten to fifteen weeks to hatch.

 Status

 Carbonell's wall lizard has a number of isolated populations and its total geographic range is less than 5000 km2.
 It lives in oak woodland and shrubland and although some populations are in protected areas, others are subject to habitat degradation.
-Although it is common in some suitable habitats, in general the population is thought to be declining and the International Union for Conservation of Nature has assessed it as being an "endangered species".
+Although it is common in some suitable habitats, in general the population is thought to be declining and the International Union for Conservation of Nature has assessed it as being an "Vulnerable species".